HKU-HealthAI/BrainVLM/README.md

 We provide a sample JSON file for testing: [example_test.json](./example_test.json), which includes data for two patients (patient1 and patient2).
 BrainVLM supports .nii.gz and .npy file formats as input.

 ### 1. Test data example:
-For [patient1](examples/patient1/), it includes 6 MRI sequences stored in the directory structure shown below.
-Each file corresponds to a specific MRI modality.
+For [patient1](examples/patient1/), the following 6 MRI sequences are provided:
 ```
 This is original paitent MRI sequences
 /examples